bobgeis/aoc2021/readme.md

 The first task is pretty straightfoward arithmetic.
 It's mostly a chance for people to make sure their setup is working.

+There's a little bit of a trick to part 2: it says to compare the sums, but you can skip the sums and just compare input values 3 offsets apart.

 ___
 ## d02
 [Link](https://adventofcode.com/2021/day/2)

 This is another pretty straightforward task, but requires some string parsing.
 I used [scanf](https://nim-lang.org/docs/strscans.html).
 I expect lots of solutions will use regex or peg though.

+I had forgotten that scanTuple was introduced in nim 1.6, and have switched to use that (it just makes things more concise).

+There is also a clever `include` trick used by [pietroppeter](https://pietroppeter.github.io/adventofnim/2021/day02.html) that embeds the input in the compiled program.
+This is pretty neat, and allows us to treat the input itself as code.
+(Note: I'm not going to do use this here because I'm considering the run time performance, but the not compile time.
+If you use the input at compile time, you could make the run time arbitrarily short.)

 <!-- ___ -->
 <!-- ## d03 -->